microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDevice.md

                 bbbbbbbb-1111-1111-1111-cccccccccccc True                                                                                     dddddddd-9999-0000-1111-eeeeeeeeeeee MetaData
 ```

-This example demonstrates how to retrieve device by display name from Microsoft Entra ID.
+This example demonstrates how to retrieve device using the display name.
-This command gets the specified device.

 ### Example 5: Get a device filter by display name